horsley11/ELK-Stack-Configuration/README.md

 - Web-2 : 10.0.0.5
 - Web-3 : 10.0.0.7

-We have installed the following Beats on these machines:
+Installation of the following Beats on these machines are:

 - Metricbeat
 - Filebeat

-These Beats allow us to collect the following information from each machine:
+These Beats allow you to collect the following information from each machine:

 - Metricbeat will monitor the usage of computer processing power (CPU), memory (RAM), anything dealing with the workload of the machine.
 For example, if a server's CPU usage starts to approach a specific threshold limit, Metricbeat will relay that information to determine whether or not additional CPU power needs to be added to mitigate a potential source of failure.